 Day 3, breakfast: pancakes with maple syrup; bacon and/or sausage; fresh fruit; yogurt; orange juice, milk, tea, and fresh-brewed coffee

-Day 3, lunch: chips and salsa, tuna salad burritos, fresh fruit, cookies, soft drinks and juice
+Day 3, lunch: chips and salsa, italian smorgasbord, fresh fruit, cookies, soft drinks and juice

 We are not licensed to serve alcoholic beverages.
 You are welcome to bring your own.